Forth Road Bridge: New crossings and change of use

 Forth Road Bridge operating as a public transport corridor, 2024.
 Queensferry Crossing, the newer road bridge crossing the Firth of Forth, is shown in the background.

 The strategic transport importance of the road bridge and the threat of closure by 2020 if major structural work were not undertaken led to fears of serious economic consequences.
 Increasing traffic levels across the Firth of Forth had also led to the construction of the Clackmannanshire Bridge adjacent to the existing Kincardine Bridge.
 This bridge opened in November 2008.

 Proposals for a second road crossing at Queensferry had been made in the 1990s, but were shelved, despite preliminary work on route selection.
 Following the discovery of potentially serious structural issues with the Forth Road Bridge in 2005 the proposals were revisited and plans advanced.
 The decision to proceed with a replacement bridge was taken at the end of 2007, and it was announced the following year that the existing bridge would be retained as a public transport link.
 The Forth Crossing Act received Royal Assent in January 2011, and the new bridge was opened in late 2017.

 On 1 February 2018, the Forth Road Bridge became a Public Transport Corridor, with all approach roads in full operation.
 The bridge was closed between September and mid October 2017 for roadworks before partially reopening for public buses.

 As of December 2020, work was underway that would allow the Forth Road Bridge to become an emergency diversion route for private transport.
 The Queensferry Crossing has proofing that makes it less vulnerable to high winds than the Forth Road Bridge, but it was closed for the first time in February 2020 due to accumulations of ice on its towers.

-In May 2023, Stagecoach East Scotland started the UK's first driverless bus service to carry passengers between Ferrytoll Park & Ride and Edinburgh Park station, with the Forth Road Bridge included in the route.
+In May 2023, Stagecoach East Scotland started the UK's first driverless bus service to carry passengers between Ferrytoll Park and Ride and Edinburgh Park station, with the Forth Road Bridge included in the route.
 The service was terminated in December 2024 due to lack of interest.